 My dad, John Wesley Lowe, enjoyed the simple, carefree island life that Green Turtle Cay, Abaco offered during the 1930s and 1940s.
-A meager handful of tattered photos exist today to capture his life during that era.
-Dad’s eyes always gleamed in delight as he reminisced of the summer fun memories and the selfless people who comprised this close knit community.
+A meager handful of his tattered photos remain to capture his experiences during that era.
+Dad’s eyes gleamed in delight when he reminisced of the summer fun memories and the selfless people who comprised this close knit community.

-After dad’s passing, I realized that my documentation of his memories was far from adequate.
-I discovered this Green Turtle life photo below in his collection.
+After dad’s passing, I discovered a Green Turtle life photo shown below in his collection.
 No names detailed on these mystery faces: a handsome teenager dressed in Sunday’s best posed with two island youngsters.
 A New Plymouth cottage complete with dormer windows and a wood burning stove provides the historic backdrop.

 My quest for answers began.
-I emailed the charming picture to several contacts with Green Turtle Cay roots.
-A quick reply from my cousin Estella Curry Lowe (named after Pa Harry’s wife) identified the young teenager as her uncle, Reginald “Reggie” Harold Roberts, born in April 1925 to seaman Harry Roberts (1892-1976) and Estella Louise Lowe (1895-1927).
+I emailed the charming picture to a couple Green Turtle Cay natives.
+A quick reply from my cousin Estella Curry Lowe (named after Pa Harry Robert’s wife) identified the young teenager as her uncle!
+Reginald ‘Reggie’ Harold Roberts was born in April 1925 to seaman Harry Roberts (1892-1976) and Estella Louise Lowe (1895-1927).

 In January 1927, two years after Reggie’s birth, tragedy struck the home of Harry and Estella Roberts.
 Ma Estella lost her life during childbirth.
 The baby girl perished as well.
 Pa Harry faced the daunting task of rearing their five children, four brothers and one sister, ages 11, 9, 7, 5 and 2.
-Hawkins Havlock Lowe and wife Paulena Lenora Roberts cared for Pa Harry’s five year old daughter, Roselyn.
-At the age of 12 years, Roselyn returned to Pa Harry to be his helper at home.
+As further evidence of the close-knit community, Hawkins Havlock Lowe and wife Paulena Lenora Roberts cared for Pa Harry’s five year old daughter, Roselyn.
+At the age of 12 years, Roselyn returned home to Pa Harry to be his helper.

 Reggie’s older brother Reuben had already moved to Nassau in 1936.
-John Reuben Roberts was born in Green Turtle Cay in 1915 and named after his grandfather John Roberts IV (1864-1908).
-Reuben married Lula Alberth ‘Bertha’ Roberts in 1935 at Green Turtle Cay.
+John REUBEN Roberts was born in Green Turtle Cay in 1915 and named after his grandfather John Roberts IV (1864-1908).
+Reuben married Lula Albertha ‘Bertha’ Roberts in 1935 at Green Turtle Cay.
 They separated and divorced in 1946.

 In Nassau, Reuben worked for Stafford Sands, Sr. at City Meat Market where he trained as a meat cutter.
 Reuben later recounted that his salary in 1938 was five British pounds per week.
 Reuben played a key role in securing my Dad’s employment at City Meat Market in the early 1940s.